Veer119238738738273/CS4337_Project-1/devlog.md

 #10.22.2025 Time 3:08 PM
 I am going to continue working on my negcheck.rkt function.
 I right now need to add logic that scans the parsed expression and flips the sign of any literal preceded by a unary minus, so negative numbers are handled correctly during evaluation.

+#10.22.2025 Time 3:54 PM
+I found out that there was an error in my negcheck.rkt function while I was testing to make sure that everything was running correctly.
+I was getting the error message "car: contract violation".
+However I did update my code and found the reason to the error.
+It was because I now skip leading whitespace, verify that I actually see a $, then parse the integer id and fetch from history.
+I also stopped exporting a helper that shouldn’t be public.